How can I qualify for an SNHS loan?

 WHAT ELSE DO I NEED TO KNOW?

 These are general guidelines to help assess your readiness to purchase a home.
 Other variables, such as how much debt you already have, will affect your ability to qualify for financing.
 A great way to learn more is to sign up for Home Buyer’s Training classes.
 Completion of these classes is required of all SNHS purchases prior to settlement and can help you determine your level of readiness.
-You can find out more by calling the SNHS office at (410) 543-4626 and speaking to Jane Hoy.
+You can find out more by calling the SNHS office at 410.
+543.4626 and ask to speak with Leah Dyson.